dmidlo/histdata.com-tools/docs/national-accounts-semantics.md

 The 18-page archive inventory, one bounded current-release supplement, all 318 release hashes, and both supporting PDF hashes replay deterministically.

+## U.S. Personal Income and Outlays archive

+The Personal Income and Outlays specialization reconstructs 319 official BEA publications and keeps four monthly concepts separate: current-dollar personal income, current-dollar PCE, headline PCE-price change, and core PCE-price change.
+Income and spending cover December 1999 through July 2026; both price series cover June 2000 through July 2026.
+Price changes through January 2002 are derived only from the index levels printed in those same publications.

+Each measure retains its preceding period as previously known and any value restated in the new publication.
+The 2019 shutdown's split and catch-up releases, the 2025 revision-only workbook, and the combined October-November 2025 release remain their actual source-authored occurrence shapes.
+PDF, text, and workbook support artifacts are hash-bound where HTML omits the required table or time evidence.
+One date-only release and all source-authored zone/date discrepancies remain explicit rather than being inferred away.

 ## Published and derived growth

 Source-published growth takes precedence.
 When it is genuinely unavailable,